rancheng/macOS-use/README.md

 mlx-use WILL NOT STOP at captha or any other forms of bot identifications, so once again, user discretion is advised.

 # Demos
+## click for full video
-[prompt](https://github.com/browser-use/macOS-use/blob/main/examples/calculate.py): calculate how much is 5 X 4 and return the result, then call done.
+[prompt](https://github.com/browser-use/macOS-use/blob/main/examples/calculate.py): Calculate how much is 5 X 4 and return the result, then call done.
 [![calc-5-times-4](https://github.com/eDeveloperOZ/mlx-use/blob/main/static/calc-5-times-4.gif  "Click for full video")](https://x.com/OfirOzeri/status/1883110905665433681)

 <br/><br/>